Who can invest in Icehouse Ventures funds?

 - Being an "Investment Business", where that investor's principal business (especially where the investor is a company) is one or more of a few categories including investing in financial products (i.e. fund managers), providing financial advice, or trading in financial products on behalf of others (i.e. brokers or wealth managers).

-- Meeting "Investment Activity" criteria, where that investor has either owns or has owned in the last 2-years a portfolio of specified financial products (i.e. shares, bonds, derivatives etc) in excess of $1m in value, or being an individual that works in an investment business and materially participates in that business' investment decisions.
+- Meeting "Investment Activity" criteria, where an individual is either;(1) An investor that owns or has owned in the last 2 years a portfolio of specified financial products (i.e. shares, bonds, derivatives etc) in excess of $1m in value, or (2) An individual that works in an investment business and materially participates in that business' investment decisions and has done so for at least 2 years within the last 10 years.

-- Being an "Eligible Investor" where an investor has previous experience investing in financial products that is relevant to the investment they are making such that they can assess the merits and the information they need to make decisions, provide a declaration that they understand the consequences of being an eligible investors, and have that declaration confirmed by either a lawyer, accountant or financial adviser.
+- Being an "Eligible Investor" where an investor has previous experience investing in financial products that is relevant to the investment they are making such that they can assess the merits and the information they need to make decisions, provide a declaration that they understand the consequences of being an eligible investor, and have that declaration confirmed by either a lawyer, accountant or financial advisor.

 These descriptions are intentionally in layman's terms and should not be interpreted as advice regarding whether or not you are a wholesale investor or not.
 If you are unsure whether you may qualify, we recommend discussing this with your accountant or financial advisor.